TAL-auroraX/ResoFilter/README.md

 # ResoFilter: Fine-grained Synthetic Data Filtering for Large Language Models through Data-Parameter Resonance Analysis
-This repository contains the code for our paper ``ResoFilter: Fine-grained Synthetic Data Filtering for Large Language Models through Data-Parameter Resonance Analysis``.
+This repository contains the code for our paper [ResoFilter: Fine-grained Synthetic Data Filtering for Large Language Models through Data-Parameter Resonance Analysis](https://arxiv.org/abs/2412.14809).

+This work has been accepted by NAACL-findings 2025!

 ## 🎧 Overview